top of page

 • Why does this matter?

-• What future version of me benefits?
+• What future version of me needs this?

 6. Practice Self-Compassion

-Instead of: “I’m so unmotivated.”
+Instead of: “I’m so unmotivated”

 When Lack of Motivation May Be Something More

-However, consider seeking support if:
+But consider support if:

 • It lasts for weeks

-• It’s accompanied by persistent low mood
+• It’s paired with low mood or numbness

 Real-Life Example